 1. Place the ad.
-I always use Craigslist (better than even the school, Barefoot, student, etc.)
+I always use Craigslist (better than the school, Barefoot, student, etc.)

-(this one is not very techy, but the others are similar).
-The only part we need to modify is the first paragraph or two.
+The only part we need to modify in the ad is the first paragraph or two.
 The BEST interns have lots of opportunities and they are looking for the greatest growth–we provide that and that’s how we compete against the bigger companies.
 They also get to do real work–not just make coffee runs.

-a) Marketing, Journalism, Economics, English, Business and sometimes some engineering (so long as they want to do marketing–like I did) major.
+a) Major.
+I look for Marketing, Journalism, Economics, English, Business and sometimes some engineering (so long as they want to do marketing–like I did) major.

 b) Any prior internships (shows they are trying to get ahead, trying to decide what they want to do (not just sitting around playing games)

-c) Anything that shows stability (years at any job–even MacDonalds)
+c) Anything that shows stability (years at any job–even McDonalds)

-d) 3.0 or higher GPA (4.0 sometimes don’t work–follow instructions, but don’t always use initiative–not critical).
-Anything lower they may not be responsible or have too many jobs.
+d) 3.0 or higher GPA (4.0 sometimes don’t work–they follow instructions but don’t always use initiative–not critical).
+Anything lower than 3.0 and they may not be responsible or have too many jobs.

 e) Involvement.
 Clubs, bands, associations–shows engagement and passion.

 g) Leadership.
-Did they start and then excel or were they happy to be one of the masses.
-Did they have ambition that made them work harder.
-Sports is good, Captain of the team is even better–others saw things in them that we may not see in a 30 minute interview.
+Did they start and then excel or were they happy to be one of the masses?
+Did they have ambition that made them work harder?
+Sports is good, Captain of the team is even better–others around them saw things in them that we may not see in a 30-minute interview.

 I) Passion.
-Were they an Eagle Scout (only 6% of scouts ever achieve it).
-Did they get scholarships.
-Have a hobby they LOVE.
+Were they an Eagle Scout (only 6% of Scouts ever achieve it).
+Did they get scholarships?
+Do they have a hobby they LOVE?
 I interview for passion–if they can get excited about our product they can do well.

 j) Relevant experience.
-Helpful, but not critical.
-Most of what they have done may be basic level anyway, so I don’t care–I care more that they are interested in marketing (or whatever they plan to do forever).
+This is helpful, but not critical.
+Most of what they have done maybe a basic level anyway, so I don’t care–I care more that they are interested in marketing (or whatever they plan to do forever).